roam-qgis/Roam-docs/docs/dev-guide/Plugins.md

         self.setLayout(QGridLayout())
 ```

 `roam.api.plugins.Page` is a shortcut base class that defines default attributes.
-Your class must provide, or leave them undefined, the following attributes:
+Your class can provide, or leave them undefined,
+ the following attributes:

 * title (string)
 * icon (path to icon)